daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 ### FEATURES

-**Vistani Curse - Action (3 Stress, once per long rest)**
+**Vistani Curse - Action (3 Stress, 1 per long rest)**
 The Vistana places a minor curse on a creature they can see within Close range.
-The target must make a Presence roll (Difficulty 14) or suffer disadvantage on one type of roll (GM's choice) until the curse is removed.
+Spend a Fear to force the target to make a Presence Reaction Roll (14).
+On a failure, they suffer disadvantage on one type of roll (GM's choice) until the curse is removed.

 **Evil Eye - Action (2 Stress)**
 Target one creature within Very Close range.
-They must make an Instinct roll (Difficulty 13) or be charmed, frightened, or paralyzed (Vistana's choice) for 1 minute.
+Spend a Fear to force them to make an Instinct Reaction Roll (13).
+On a failure, they are Charmed, Frightened, or Paralyzed (Vistana's choice) for 1 minute.
 If they succeed, the Vistana is Blinded until the end of their next turn.

 **Treacherous - Passive**
 Vistani bandits appear friendly at first.
 They have advantage on Presence rolls to deceive.